ARICOMA-D365BC/AC-IB-dynamics365smb-docs-OmegaT/target/AC-ProductivityPack/ac-elektronic-dokuments-isdoc.md

 ms.search.keywords: Czech, Electronic documents, additional functions ms.author: v-makune
 ---
-# [přibližně]<g1>Electronic invoicing - ISDOC</g1>
+# Electronic invoicing - ISDOC

-Viz. popis Elektronická fakturace – rozdíl pouze v tom, jak se faktura odešle.
+See Electronic invoicing – the difference only in how the invoice is sent.

 **See also**